nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Please refer to the [Input Formats](#input-formats) section when editing the data file to conform to the required format.

-> :warning: **If your changes to the data file makes it an invalid format, VAX@NUS will discard all data and start with an empty data file at the next run**: Be very careful!
+> :warning: **If your changes to the data file makes it an invalid format, Vax@NUS will discard all data and start with an empty data file at the next run**: Be very careful!

-:information_source: **NOTE:** VAX@NUS will load an empty data file if you have cleared your data with the `clear` command right before exiting VAX@NUS.
+:information_source: **NOTE:** Vax@NUS will load an empty data file if you have cleared your data with the `clear` command right before exiting Vax@NUS.

 --------------------------------------------------------------------------------------------------------------------